rtrelease/Jetson-Symbolics-Neuromorphics/Arduino.md

 Considering further Dr. Ulmann's advanced **Analog Paradigms** 32 channel I/O A+D [Hybrid Controller module documentation](https://analogparadigm.com/downloads/hc_handbook.pdf), it seemed there could also be a reasonable *upgrade* path for a *comparably advanced* Open Source THAT hardware controller, using a 32 bit ARM Cortex M controller system with greater analog and digital I/O capabilities and processing speed than the 8 bit Atmel atMega 256.

-This might be a 'Mega-footprint' MCU, like the Arduino Due controller used in my prior Teensy 3.1 ARM M4F hardware redesign of the original Arduino Micro neocortical microcircuit simulator.
+This might be a *drop-in* 'Mega-footprint' MCU, like the Arduino Due controller used in my prior Teensy 3.1 ARM M4F hardware redesign of the original Arduino Micro neocortical microcircuit simulator.

 Of course, beyond serving as hybrid controller and data logger for dynamical analog computer models and neuronal circuit behavior simulations, these well-supported maker-popular Arduino IDE compatible MCU systems can provide up to 12 channels of A/D, 52 digital I/O channels and 2 channels of base D/A suitable for many other edge laboratory data acquisition and control applications.